-The following is a guest post from Stevan Vranes; originally posted on April 7 2017 in https://stevanvranes.wordpress.com.
+Guest post by Stevan Vranes; originally posted on April 7, 2017, in https://stevanvranes.wordpress.com.

 And that’s dangerous!
 It’s dangerous for you, for your career and for your employer.
 And it can even go beyond that!

 Jokes aside, we all know that while we are closely focused on our work and our career, we spend most of our time in a problem-solving mode and we don’t bother thinking too much about other things.
 We don’t quote eastern Zen philosophers and tech gurus, and we don’t challenge ourselves to the very end of our own nerves.

 Every time that I had stopped working for a while I ended up in trouble.
 But the trouble is that after a few years if I don’t stop – I’m in trouble as well.

 While I was pushing for my career and the success of my business, I was satisfied, for the most part.
 Everything was good, I was recognized, business was more or less successful.
 And I had ideas, plans, aspirations… But, when something is wrong from the very beginning and you know it – then it’s wrong 3 or 4 years later, as well.
 When I switched jobs at one point and instead of managing 70 people I started being more of a consultant with more free time for thinking (both jobs in the same company) I immediately started questioning many fundamental things that were bothering me before as well, but they were never a priority.
 Because there was always a job to be done, there was always a person to be taken care of, there was always a meeting to attend… But then suddenly say out loud the biggest part of what I was thinking about.
 Have ideas but keep them to myself.
 It was a strange position when someone is paying you to, actually, not do your job.
 Sounds perfect in a way?
 I even got a promotion.
 Twice.
 But not as perfect for strange characters like myself.

 So what was the outcome of my free time that I had for thinking: